AdvancedCustomFields/docs/fields/group.md

   Defines the sub fields which will appear within this group.

 - **Layout**
-  Changes the layout styles of the appearance of the sub fields
-    - Block (default): Labels will appear above fields.
+  Defines the layout style used to render the field interface.
+Available settings are:
+  **Block**: Sub fields are displayed in blocks, one after the other.
-    - Table: Displays each sub field alongside each other in a single row table.
+  **Table**: Sub fields are displayed in a single row table.
+Labels will appear in the table header.
-    - Row: Displays each sub field below each other with left aligned labels.
+  **Row**: Sub fields are displayed in a two column table.
+Labels will appear in the first column.

 ## Template Usage
-The Group field is a wrapper containing a group of sub fields.
-It will return an array containing each sub field's value in a `name => value` format.
+The Group field field returns an array containing each sub field's value in a `name => value` format.

 ### Display contents
 This example demonstrates how to display the contents of a Group field.
 ```
 <?php

-// Define variable.
 $hero = get_field('hero');
 if( $hero ): ?>
 	<div id="hero">
 		<img src="<?php echo esc_url( $hero['image']['url'] ); ?>" alt="<?php echo esc_attr( $hero['image']['alt'] ); ?>" />